fortytwostudio/webfaction-php/README.md

 ```

 ### Testing
+The included tests in this package have a LOT of side-effects.
+We don't mock any responses here, they run against your actual webfaction account.
+(_So one side-effect could be that a new SFTP user is created on your account._)

-If you wish to check the PHPUnit tests please copy the supplied .env.example file to .env and fill in the webfaction credentials.
+If you really wish to check the PHPUnit tests please copy the supplied .env.example file to .env and fill in the webfaction credentials.
 You can then run `phpunit` to run all the tests.
 Without this setup the tests will fail immediately.

 #### _Please note that these tests **will** run commands on your webfaction account, which means that your servers will be affected;_